 |17.||Sony H300||-||mono / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the X-T200 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T200 and the HX400V are recent models that are part of the current product line-up.
-The X-T200 replaced the earlier Fujifilm X-T100, while the HX400V does not have a direct predecessor.
+The X-T200 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is the Fujifilm X-T200 better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-T200:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.